Apple iPhone 16 Pro Max vs Motorola edge (2024)

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Motorola edge (2024) is better if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Motorola edge (2024) wins if you value premium ip68 water and dust resistance rating (rare in mid-range).
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure